Cursor Composer Deep Dive: How I Prompted a Multi-File Refactor Hands-Off

 Background agents use Git worktrees—separate working directories attached to the same repo.
 This means:

-• Each agent works on its own branch without affecting your local files
+- Each agent works on its own branch without affecting my local files

 Conflict mitigation strategies: